CumulusNetworks/docs/content/cumulus-linux-41/Whats-New/_index.md

 - Facebook Backpack (100G Tomahawk)
 - Facebook Voyager (100G Tomahawk)

 The following platforms are supported in Cumulus Linux 3.7 but are not yet supported in Cumulus Linux 4.1.
-Support for these platforms will be added in a future Cumulus Linux release.
+Cumulus Networks will add support for these platforms in a future Cumulus Linux release.

 - Dell N3048EP-ON
 - Delta AG7648